The Best Ever Rocket Pesto (Without Pine Nuts or Raw Garlic) Recipe

 Method

-*A note about chickpea miso.
+* Chickpea miso.
 I recently found out I am allergic to soy (sad for a vegan).
 So this Chickpea miso has been a saviour.
 In this recipe it perfectly replaces the sharpness and saltiness of parmesan.
 Made from fermented chickpeas instead of soyeans, Chickpea miso still has a umami flavour but is less salty and a little more sweet than soy miso.

-*A note about Tasman Sea Salt.
+* Tasman Sea Salt.
 Compared with Celtic sea salt flakes, Australia's very own Tasman sea salt is:

 • harvested from much cleaner, pristine waters off Tasmania